brainstem-org/brainstem_support/docs/datamodel/modules/equipment.md

 ## Permissions

-Equipments inherit permissions through the setup associated with them.
+Equipment inherit permissions through the setup associated with them.

 Visit the [permissions page]({{"datamodel/permissions/"|absolute_url}}) to learn more.

-## Equipments API access
+## API access

 The API allows for programmable access to equipment.
-Learn more about the equipment' fields and data structure on the [Equipments API page]({{"api/modules/equipment/"|absolute_url}}).
+Learn more about the equipment' fields and data structure on the [Equipment API page]({{"api/modules/equipment/"|absolute_url}}).